Irene Goodman's Critiques for Charity

 But when you are young and you are losing your sight and your hearing, you want the cure to happen NOW.
 All this costs a lot of money, and that's where your dollars will be spent.

 "Your review was nothing less than a life-changer on many levels." -- Mary O.

 "Your review far exceeded my expectations." -- Alan Chaput

 "What a great review!
 I have a clear sense of the many opportunities to improve my craft and story." -- Mike S.

 "The way you deliver feedback is truly amazing.
 It was honest, tactful, and insightful.
 You really packed a lot into your critique.
 It was an invaluable experience." -- Kourtney Heintz

 "This rare peek into the thoughts of an accomplished agent energized my own enthusiasm to make my story even better." -- Gary W.

-Irene Goodman has been agenting for more than 30 years and has grown the careers of a number of NY Times bestselling authors.
+Irene Goodman has been agenting for 40 years and has grown the careers of a number of NY Times bestselling authors.
 Her agency has six marvelous agents, two foreign rights agents, and a movie agent, representing over 200 authors.
-She is also the founder of Writers Feedback, a charity organization that provides critiques to aspiring writers, with all proceeds going to charity.
 Her career began as an editorial assistant for a publisher, where she realized she wanted to be an agent when she bypassed the red tape and broke the rules by walking a check request for a desperate author through the company.
 She then went to work for the agent who represented Stephen King, establishing her own agency two years later.
 She has keynoted at several major conferences, and contributes to major publications for writers.
 She has done over 100 critiques and finds it very gratifying to give back to the business she loves.
 "Every blockbuster author was once knocking on the door, trying to get in," she says.
 "There are hidden gems just waiting to be discovered."